THE BASKETBALL LEAGUE AND NATIONAL FINANCIAL EDUCATORS COUNCIL TEAM UNITE TO EMPOWER PLAYERS AND COMMUNITIES WITH FINANCIAL LITERACY EDUCATION

 The National Financial Educators Council (NFEC) has partnered with The Basketball League (TBL) to promote financial literacy throughout their professional sports league communities across the country.

 To kick off this initiative, The Basketball League’s national and local team management will participate in the Certified Financial Education Instructor course to help them maximize their time teaching players.
-Supplied with research-based financial education resources that include live presentation curriculum, online learning, and ongoing education support, Victoria Jones, VP of Player Development and a CFEI will be able to implement an effective and efficient program to all players.
+Supplied with research-based financial education resources that include live presentation curriculum, online learning, and ongoing education support.

 The Basketball League is rolling out this campaign to work toward their goal of helping players develop leadership skills, self-worth, respect for themselves and their communities, and to provide education that can make a lasting difference in their lives.
 The financial literacy program adds to their current education initiatives which include life skills for proper nutrition, pre- and post-game recovery, mental health and wellness, and much more.